Social-Emotional Learning and Disability Awareness

 - Social-emotional content is aligned with CASEL standards.
 Disability awareness content is aligned with Common Core standards.

-- Parent newsletters, aligned with each competency, are available and can be distributed multiple ways (print, email, posted online).
+- Family newsletters, aligned with each competency, are available and can be distributed multiple ways (print, email, posted online).

 - Template letters, in Word & Google docs, are available for you to customize and share with parents.